-- · Life-threatening consequences.
+- Life-threatening consequences.

 - Urgent intervention indicated.

 - Requirement for mechanical ventilation.

 - Consider cerebral oedema.

-- Per Grade 3 - Mechanical ventilation may be required. - Consider levetiracetam for seizure prophylaxis. - Administer tocilizumab per Table 3 for management of Grade 2 CRS. - In addition, administer methylprednisolone 1000 mg IV twice per day. - If improving, manage as appropriate grade above and continue corticosteroids until the severity is Grade 1 or less, then taper as clinically appropriate. - If not improving, consider 1000 mg of methylprednisolone IV 3 times a day or alternate therapy^b a.
+- Per Grade 3 - Mechanical ventilation may be required. - · Consider non-sedating, anti-seizure medicines (e.g., levetiracetam) for seizure prophylaxis. - Administer tocilizumab per Table 2 for management of Grade 2 CRS. - · In addition, administer methylprednisolone 1000 mg IV twice per day. - If improving, manage as appropriate grade above and continue corticosteroids until the severity is Grade 1 or less, then taper as clinically appropriate. - If not improving, consider 1000 mg of methylprednisolone IV 3 times a day or alternate therapy^b a.
 Severity based on Common Terminology Criteria for Adverse Events.

-- Administer methylprednisolone 1000 mg IV twice per day. - If improving, manage as appropriate grade above and continue corticosteroids until the severity is Grade 1 or less, then taper as clinically appropriate. - If not improving, consider 1000 mg of methylprednisolone IV 3 times a day or alternate therapy^b b.
+- Administer methylprednisolone 1000 mg IV twice per day. - If improving, manage as appropriate grade above and continue corticosteroids until the severity is Grade 1 or less, then taper as clinically appropriate. - · If not improving, consider 1000 mg of methylprednisolone IV 3 times a day or alternate therapy^b b.
 Alternate therapy includes (but is not limited to): anakinra, siltuximab, ruxolitinib, cyclophosphamide, intravenous immunoglobulin and antithymocyte globulin.